Alfresco/acs-packaging/docs/query-accelerator.md

 ## Description

-An administrator may define [zero or more] "query sets" of properties, document types or aspects applied to nodes to support faster queries.
+An administrator may define [zero or more] "query sets" of properties or aspects applied to nodes to support faster queries.
 Properties may be from multiple types or aspects.
 Queries that currently go to either Solr or TMDQs that only use values in one of these query sets will be directed to a new "query accelerator" which will perform the query against a denormalised table.